-In addition to the daily round of choral services, the Choir takes part in concerts, tours, broadcasts and recordings.
-In recent years the Choir has visited Italy, Spain, Germany and Sweden.
-It has performed at the Royal Albert Hall, Symphony Hall (Birmingham) and has given live broadcasts on BBC Radio 3 and BBC One.
+In addition to the daily round of choral services, the Choir also takes part in concerts, tours, broadcasts and recordings.
+In recent years the Choir has visited the USA, the Netherlands, Italy (3 times), Spain, Germany and Sweden (twice).
+It has performed at the Royal Albert Hall, the Fairfield Halls and Symphony Hall, Birmingham, and has given live broadcasts on BBC Radio 3 and BBC One.
 It has also given the first performances of works by Alec Roth and Joanna Marsh.
-Its recordings for the Naxos label have included best-selling discs by John Rutter and music by Mozart.
+The choir has made recordings on the Naxos label including two discs of music by John Rutter and Masses by Mozart.
+In 2022 they recorded the motets of Bruckner for First Hand Records (FHR143).
+The Gramophone reviewer say the “three dozen singers are on impressive form, combining tonal beauty with sheer stamina… This splendid new release will take some supplanting” (Gramophone ‘Editor’s Choice’ & Gramophone ‘Critics’ Choice’ 2023)

 Becoming a Chorister